Mid-August Lunch: Awards and nominations

 The film won the Grand Prix Award and the Audience Award at the International Film Festival Bratislava, and also won the FIPRESCI Award.
-It was awarded the "Luigi De Laurentiis" Award for a First Feature Film at the 65th Venice Film Festival in 2008.
+It was awarded the Lion of the Future for best debut film at the 65th Venice Film Festival in 2008.
 Additionally, it won awards at several other film festivals including the David Di Donatello Awards, the Satyajit Ray Award at the London Film Festival, and the Golden Snail award at the Academy of Food and Film in Bologna.
+It was remade in English as Four Mothers.